PaloAltoNetworks/panos-bootstrapper-ui/README.md

 sudo docker docker start
 # jump back to our bootstrapper-ui dir
 popd
-# bring up the containers as normal by rebuilding all layers, inages, and containers
+# bring up the containers as normal by recreateing all layers, inages, and containers
 docker-compose up
 ```